jamesdemott/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 **Overview of the Analysis***
-The purpose of my analysis was to examinea credit card dataset from LendingClub, clean and prepare this data set, and ultimately employ a variety of techniques to train and evaluate models with unbalanced classes.
+The purpose of my analysis was to examine a credit card dataset from LendingClub, clean and prepare this data set, and ultimately employ a variety of techniques to train and evaluate models with unbalanced classes.
 I employed resampling models to predict future credit risk using resampling, SMOTEEN, and ensemble classifiers.
 Below are my analysis of which models had high predictive capability.

 **Model Results**
 ##### Naive Random Oversampling: